akasharora123/Chemometrics/README.md

 ---

 ## Overview
-Chemometric analysis is the applicaiton of multivariate statistics and applied mathematics methods to chemical characeterization data to get insights such as examining quality/adulterants, identifying key chemical structures, or classifying/discriminating different varieties.
-Chemicals are commonly characterized by spectroscopy techniques such as mid-infrared or Fourier-transform infrared, which represents a series of intensities measured at different wavelengths.
-Most often, the intensities at different wavelengths are highly correlated, and many time the number of samples collected (data points) are less than the number of wavelengths (variables).
-Because of these two problems, the dimensionality reductions techniques (PCA and LDA) are the primarily used to project the data into a set of independent latent variables.
+Chemometric analysis is the applicaiton of multivariate statistics methods to chemical characterization data to get insights such as identifying quality/adulterants or classifying/discriminating different varieties.
+Chemicals are commonly characterized by spectroscopy techniques such as mid-infrared or Fourier-transform infrared spectroscopy, which represents a series of intensities measured at different wavelengths.
+Typically, the intensities at different wavelengths are highly correlated, and many often the number of samples collected (data points) are less than the number of wavelengths (variables).
+Because of these two problems, the dimensionality reductions methods (PCA and LDA) are primarily used to project the data into independent-latent-variables space.
+Visualizing the data on 2- or 3-dimensions latent-variable space help identifying important features.
+For predictive modeling, regression based on dimensionality-reduction, such as PCR-regression and PLS-regression are often used.

 ## Examples in this work